 - Lift the bar with the chain and set it into the saw.
 Pass the mounting knob (F) through the bar groove and the loose space between the bar and the chain around the sprocket wheel (G).

-- Mount the chain cover and tighten the knob (H) just a little bit to secure the chain cover.
+Upon setting the bar in the knob, double check that the tension pin enters into the corresponding orifice in order to tighten the chain (H). - Mount the chain cover and tighten the knob just a little bit to secure the chain cover.
 This way the bar is released and then you can proceed with the chain tightening.